-Our team developed a virtual 12 week program during the COVID-19 pandemic.
-This was so we could safely offer the same education, counselling, care, and individualized exercise prescription development while also physical distancing.
-The process (see below) is similar for both the virtual program and the in-person program.
+Our team developed a 16-week hybrid program during the COVID-19 pandemic.
+This was so we could safely offer the same education, counselling, care, and individualized exercise prescription development, while also physical distancing.
+The process (see below) is similar for both the virtual program and the hybrid program.
 In some cases, the program may be offered as a mix of virtual and in-person programming.
 We will send you information outlining what you can expect once you have been successfully referred to the program.

 During orientation, you’ll learn all about the Cardiovascular Rehabilitation Program, what we have to offer, and how to prepare for your upcoming appointments.
 We’ll also start the education portion of the program, providing you with information about cardiovascular risk factors and what you can start doing to reduce your risk.
 If you are accessing the program virtually, we’ll explain what’s needed to connect with your team online.

-At your first in-person or virtual appointment, you’ll meet with our Rehabilitation Team including with the program physician or nurse practitioner.
-During this appointment, we’ll discuss your cardiovascular diagnosis, current medications, and health history, and your goals.
-We will also take your vital signs and baseline “anthropometric” measurements (your weight, height, waist/hip measurements, etc.).
-This will help us monitor your progress and help us personalize your exercise program.
+During your first in-person or virtual appointments, you’ll meet with a member of our Rehabilitation Team, specifically a Registered Nurse, followed by an appointment with the program physician or nurse practitioner.
+During these appointments, we’ll discuss your cardiovascular diagnosis, current medications, and health history.
+We will also take your vital signs to help us monitor your resting vitals throughout the program and your bodies response to exercise.

-Your Rehabilitation Team may order a “regular exercise stress test” for you.
-This test measures any changes in your heart during regular exercise and is supervised by a healthcare team for safety.
+Your Rehabilitation Team may order a 6 Minute Walk test or regular exercise stress test for you.
+A 6 Minute Walk Test measures your functional capacity and will be monitored by one of our registered Kinesiologists.
+A Regular Exercise Stress Test measures any changes in your heart during regular exercise and is supervised by a healthcare team for safety.
 Not all participants will require a regular exercise stress test.
 Your Rehabilitation Team will discuss the test with you in greater detail if need be.

 Setting SMART Goals is the first step when meeting your case manager.
-You will start attending regular exercise sessions using our dedicated, high-end equipment.
+From there, you will attend 4 onsite exercise sessions using our dedicated, high-end equipment.
 Your Rehabilitation Team will monitor you as you complete aerobic, strengthening, and flexibility exercises.
 Your exercise program will be personalized to meet your goals and abilities.
-If your exercise program is offered virtually, we will provide you with guidance and monitor your progress and review your SMART goals during your virtual appointments.
+If your exercise program is offered virtually, our Rehabilitation team will offer virtual exercise classes.
+Your case manager will also provide you with healthy lifestyle guidance, monitor your progress, and review your SMART goals during your virtual/phone appointments.

-Your Rehabilitation Team will provide education and counselling services available throughout your program.
-Group education sessions (in person or virtual using the Cisco Webex platform) are scheduled weekly throughout the program with every member of your rehabilitation team.
-Counselling services consist of one-on-one sessions with our registered dietitian and registered social worker.
+Your Rehabilitation Team will provide ongoing education sessions, and counselling services are available throughout your program.
+Group virtual education sessions are scheduled weekly throughout the program with each member of the multidisciplinary rehabilitation team.
+Counselling services consist of one-on-one sessions (virtually or in-person) with our Registered Dietitian and Registered Social Worker.
 Counselling sessions are by appointment only and can be booked through our program receptionist directly at (807) 684-6780.